-This chart has been prepared by The University of Akron to provide a very broad overview of the medical plan options currently available.
+16 This chart has been prepared by The University of Akron to provide a very broad overview of the medical plan options currently available.
 Please refer to the specific plan materials provided in your benefits enrollment packet for more detailed information.
 Should any information differ between this sheet and the official plan documents, the plan documents shall prevail.

-Eligibility Provisions: Initial Eligibility 1st of month following date of hire.
+-Eligibility Provisions: Initial Eligibility 1st of month following date of hire.

-This additional exam ensures proper fit of contacts.
+17 This additional exam ensures proper fit of contacts.
 If you choose contact lenses you will be eligible for a frame one plan year from the date the contact lenses were obtained.

-2011 Life Plan Summaryi The University of Akron
+2014 Life Plan Summary18 The University of Akron

-Life Insurance 'Basic' Active/Life/AD&D Insurance Benefit (post 1977 hires) Two times salary at no cost (or 1.5 for those who elected in 1977) but eliminate credit allocations ^{II} Minimum Basic Benefit N/A Maximum Basic Benefit \$100,000 Optional Coverage (fully contributory) Additional 1 to 3 times salary Evidence of Insurability requirement Over \$500,000 in coverage; subject to insurer requirements Maximum Overall Benefit \$1,000,000 Retiree Life Insurance (post 9/13/1977 hires) No benefit (for retirements on and after January 1, 2011)
+Life Insurance 'Basic' Active/Life/AD&D Insurance Benefit (post 1977 hires) Two times salary at no cost (or 1.5 for those who elected in 1977) but eliminate credit allocations 19 Minimum Basic Benefit N/A Maximum Basic Benefit \$100,000 Optional Coverage (fully contributory) Additional 1 to 3 times salary Evidence of Insurability requirement Over \$500,000 in coverage; subject to insurer requirements Maximum Overall Benefit \$1,000,000 Retiree Life Insurance (post 9/13/1977 hires) No benefit (for retirements on and after January 1, 2011)

-This chart has been prepared by The University of Akron to provide a very broad overview of the medical plan options currently available.
+18 This chart has been prepared by The University of Akron to provide a very broad overview of the medical plan options currently available.
 Please refer to the specific plan materials provided in your benefits enrollment packet for more detailed information.
 Should any information differ between this sheet and the official plan documents, the plan documents shall prevail.
 Eligibility Provisions: Initial Eligibility 1st of month following date of hire.

-No cash incentive for opt out
+-No cash incentive for opt out

-If Eliminate all life Insurance options which are less than University provided amount.
+19 Eliminate all life insurance options which are less than University provided amount

-2011 Disability Summaryi The University of Akron
+2014 Disability Summary20 The University of Akron

-Long -Term Disability

-Basic LTD Benefit Six-month elimination; 60% to \$5,000 max benefit Optional LTD Benefits (fully contributory) Six-month elimination; 70% to \$6,000 max benefit Own Occupation Limit 30 months (24 months of benefit payments) Pre-existing Condition Limitation 3/12, subject to insurer requirements
+Long -Term Disability Basic LTD Benefit Six-month elimination; 60% to \$5,000 max benefit Optional LTD Benefits (fully contributory) Six-month elimination; Optional LTD Benefits (fully contributory) 70% to \$6,000 max benefit Own Occupation Limit 30 months (24 months of benefit payments) Pre-existing Condition Limitation 3/12, subject to insurer requirements

-14 days injury;
+Short-Term Disability

-Elimination Period 28 days illness
+Elimination Period 14 days injury; 28 days illness

 Benefit Amount 60% of regular earnings to a maximum weekly benefit of \$1,400

 Benefit Duration 24 weeks

 Pre-existing Condition Limitation 12/12

 Employee Contributions Fully contributory

-This chart has been prepared by The University of Akron to provide a very broad overview of the medical plan options currently available.
+20 This chart has been prepared by The University of Akron to provide a very broad overview of plan options currently available.
 Please refer to the specific plan materials provided in your benefits enrollment packet for more detailed information.
 Should any information differ between this sheet and the official plan documents, the plan documents shall prevail.
 Eligibility Provisions: Initial Eligibility 1st of month following date of hire.